-Hybrid fundraisers combine two common fundraising strategies: the in-person benefit event and the virtual benefit event.
+Hybrid fundraising events combine two common fundraising strategies: the in-person and the virtual benefit event.
 In other words, your nonprofit will welcome donors to a physical venue as well as host them online.

-With an online auction component, hybrid fundraising events also require tech solutions to function, ranging from apps to auction software, websites, and online streaming platforms.
+With an online auction component, hybrid fundraising events also require tech solutions, ranging from apps to online auction sites, software, and streaming platforms.

-There is no single way to run a hybrid fundraising event.
-Some nonprofits will choose to simultaneously broadcast their live gala to online viewers.
+There is no single way to run a hybrid fundraiser.
+Some nonprofits will choose to simultaneously broadcast their live auction to online viewers.
 Others will pre-record media to stream exclusively to their virtual audience.

 One thing all hybrid fundraising events have in common?

-These auctions allow attendees to donate in-person and online, capitalizing on both auction mediums to raise funds.
+These auctions allow attendees to donate in-person and online, capitalizing on both mediums to raise funds.

 Benefits of a Hybrid Fundraiser

 Raise More: Hybrid events offer an innovative way to diversify your fundraising pipeline.
-By opening the door to attendees in-person and online, you can raise significantly more funds from a single benefit event.
+By opening the door to in-person and virtual events, you can raise significantly more funds from a single benefit event.

 Global Reach: Many donors are now globally based and unable to attend local events.
 By offering remote participation, you acknowledge an important donor base and open donations up to a broader audience.

-Flexibility: Hybrid fundraising events offer more flexibility against changing health restrictions.
-If you must cancel your in-person benefit event, you won’t lose the entire evening – and all the hard work and valuable resources that went into planning it!
+Flexibility: Hybrid fundraising events offer more flexibility against unforeseen events.
+If you have to cancel your in-person charity fundraiser, you won’t lose the entire evening – and all the hard work and valuable resources that went into planning it!

 Accessibility: Physical limitations, caretaker responsibilities, and other concerns can make it difficult for some donors to leave home.
 Offering guests the option to attend online provides a more equitable and inclusive experience for all donors.